MicrosoftDocs/customer-insights/ci-docs/audience-insights/sample-guide-predict-product-recommendation.md

    - **Number of products**: Set this value to **5**.
 This setting defines how many products you want to recommend to your customers.

-   - **Suggest products customers have recently purchased?**: Select **Yes** to indicate that you want to include products in the recommendation that your customers have purchased before.
+   - **Repeat purchases expected**: Select **Yes** to indicate that you want to include products in the recommendation that your customers have purchased before.

    - **Look back window:** Select at least **365 days**.
 This setting defines how far the model will look back at the customer's activity to use it as input to their recommendations.